geminas67/Room-Controls-Scripts/** Lua Refactoring Prompt (Event-Driven, Control Systems) **.md

 10. **Maintain Readability and Maintainability:**
     - Keep code modular and well-structured.
-    - se clear comments, spacing, and consistent naming conventions throughout.
+    - Use clear comments, spacing, and consistent naming conventions throughout.
+    - Favor helper functions to aid ongoing readability and maintenance.

 11. **Prefer Combo Boxes for Component Selection:**
     - Use Combo Boxes (dropdowns) instead of multiple buttons or manual input when users must select from several options.